-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the year ended December 31, 2018 and 2017
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the three months ended March 31, 2019 and 2018 (Unaudited)

 (h) Property, plant and equipment (continued):

 Depreciation is provided on plant and equipment, calculated on a unit-of-production basis so as to write off the net cost or other revalued amount of each asset over its expected useful life to its estimated residual value.
 The estimated useful lives, residual values and depreciation method are reviewed at the end of each annual financial period with the effect of any changes recognized on a prospective basis.